iambhuv/e2ee-relay/CONCEPT.md

 ## Handshake Plan

+> [!NOTE]
+> **Concept Implemented**
+>
-**NOTE:** There is No JWT or OAuth involved
+> There is No JWT or OAuth involved

-Only 1st Messages on Both Client & Server will be Unencrypted to identity verification and accomplish handshake
+> Only 1st Messages on Both Client & Server will be Unencrypted to identity verification and accomplish handshake

 ### Client: To Successful Connection with Relay
 - Generates Ephemeral Key Pair `Client::{ESK,EPK}`